 What is CT perfusion?

-A CT perfusion study is a medical imaging technique that evaluates the blood flow to various tissues, particularly in the brain or heart.
-It uses computed tomography (CT) technology in conjunction with a contrast agent to visualize how blood is delivered to different areas over time.
-In a CT perfusion study, a series of images...
+A CT perfusion study is a cool medical imaging method that checks out how blood flows to different tissues, especially in the brain or heart.
+It uses CT tech combined with a contrast agent to see how blood gets delivered to various spots over time.
+In a CT perfusion study, a series of images is...
 Continue Reading →

 5 minutes tNk